Mourning Venezuelans parade Chavez's coffin, prepare for vote

 U.S. President Barack Obama was less effusive about a man who put his country at loggerheads with Washington, saying his administration was interested in "developing a constructive relationship with the Venezuelan government."

-In a potentially conciliatory gesture, the United States is expected to send a delegation to the funeral.
+In a potentially conciliatory gesture, the United States, a major oil client of Venezuela, is expected to send a delegation to the funeral.

 Opponents at home hoped for a fresh start.